aoksys-platform-engineering/helm-charts/README.md

 <img src="images/toc-readme.jpg" alt="" style="border: 1px solid black; border-radius: 4px;">

-# Contributing and support
-The Helm charts published in this repository are open source, but closed commit.
-Development and releases are handled internally by AOK Systems GmbH.

 If you are a customer of AOK Systems GmbH and encounter issues using one of these charts, please open a support ticket via the established SUD process.